leftstack/oniontunnelmanager/README.md

 ## Security Notes

-- Onion Tunnel Manager is a process manager and configuration interface; the network security properties come from Tor, Arti, and Chisel.
+- Onion Tunnel Manager is a process manager and configuration interface; the network security properties come from Arti & Chisel.
 - A tunnel exposes whatever endpoint you configure.
 Bind services to loopback unless remote access is intentional.
-- Use Chisel authentication and verify the server fingerprint where appropriate.
+- Use Chisel authentication & verify the server fingerprint where appropriate.
-- Review the **Server Log** and **Client Log** tabs when diagnosing connectivity, but inspect logs before sharing them.
+- Review the **Server Log** & **Client Log** tabs when diagnosing connectivity, but inspect logs before sharing them.
-- Keep Onion Tunnel Manager, Arti, and Chisel updated and obtain binaries from trusted sources.
+- Keep Onion Tunnel Manager, Arti, and Chisel updated & obtain binaries from trusted sources.

 ## Powered By